BlockchainCommons/Research/papers/bcr-0006-urtypes.md

 ### Tags for Embedding

 Each UR type defines a CBOR encoding.
 When a UR type is suitable for embedding within another CBOR structure, it SHOULD be tagged with a CBOR tag defined for this purpose.
 This document also lists the tag, if any, defined for the particular CBOR strucure contained in the UR encoding.
+The tags listed here may or may not currently be listed in IANA's registry of CBOR tags [CBOR-TAGS] but the intent is that they will be registered as they come into us.

 ### Registry